Metrics Guide

 Make sure to replace the placeholders HOST_PORT and CONTAINER_PORT in both of the above snippets.

-Metrics may now be queried from the on-prem instance on the local host at :HOST_PORT/metrics.
+Metrics may now be queried from the self-hosted instance on the local host at :HOST_PORT/metrics.

 Available Metrics